 INGEST environment variable to “true”.

-Given an empty horizon database, any and all available history on the attached stellar-core instance will be ingested.
-Over time, this recorded history will grow unbounded, increasing storage used by the database.
-To keep you costs down, you may configure horizon to only retain a certain number of ledgers in the historical database.
+Over time, the recorded network history will grow unbounded, increasing storage used by the database.
+Horizon expands the data ingested from stellar-core and needs sufficient disk space.
+Unless you need to maintain a history archive you may configure Horizon to only retain a certain number of ledgers in the database.
 This is done using the

 Surviving stellar-core downtime